SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 <div id="myId" data-info="Some data">Some text</div>
 ```

-There would be no `item` attribute in the DOM at all, but the following code:
+There would be no `item` in the DOM at all, but the following code:

 ```js
 document.getElementById("myId").item
 ```

-would return the `item` object.
+would return the `item` object because it was set as a property.

 ### Boolean attribute assignment (the `?` prefix)